 Mortgage Refinance Calculator

-Use this mortgage refinance calculator to compare your current mortgage with a potential refinance based on your current balance, payment, rate, remaining term, new refinance rate, new term, and closing costs.
+Use this mortgage refinance calculator to compare your current mortgage with a potential refinance using your current loan balance, remaining term, current monthly principal and interest payment, new refinance rate, new term, and closing costs.

 It is built as a refinance comparison tool, not just a break-even calculator.
-The goal is to help you see how a refinance may change your monthly payment, how closing costs affect the tradeoff, and whether a new term improves or worsens the longer-term cost of the loan.
+The goal is to help you see how a refinance may change your monthly payment, how closing costs affect the tradeoff, and whether a new term improves or worsens the total amount paid over time.

 Results are planning estimates only.
 Refinance offers, closing costs, escrow changes, taxes, insurance, and lender-specific underwriting can vary.